 NONFICTION PROPOSAL GUIDELINES

-This guide is intended for prospective clients intending to write a proposal for a narrative nonfiction book project—literary memoirs, book-length essays and essay collections, literary journalism, interviews, literary criticism, social and cultural criticism, cultural studies, film and TV writing, art writing, nature and environment writing, place and travel writing, food narratives, and hybrid forms.
+This guide is intended for prospective WLA clients intending to write a proposal for a narrative nonfiction book project—literary memoir, creative nonfiction, book-length essays and essay collections, experimental biography and autobiography, literary journalism, criticism, commentary, cultural history, film and TV writing, art writing, nature and environment writing, place and travel writing, and food writing.

 In the simplest of terms, a nonfiction book proposal is a formal, structured, and methodically presented outline of your book project.
 Perhaps the most important reason for writing a book proposal is to show publishers your grasp of the business side of publishing.
 It helps a great deal, in fact, to see your proposal as a business plan for your nonfiction book.

 If you want to publish a nonfiction book with a major publishing house, mainstream or independent, a completed manuscript isn’t necessarily required.
-Virtually all nonfiction books—including those that fall under the literary nonfiction banner—are sold on proposal.
+Virtually all nonfiction books—including those that fall under the narrative nonfiction banner—are sold on proposal.
 Your ability to get a book deal is totally dependent on your book proposal.

 Secondly, to convince publishers that your book can actually sell.
 Many nonfiction books do not earn out their advance.
 So before publishers decide to invest resources and time in your book, they are going to probe hard to determine whether or not they can recoup their investment at the very least.
-Again, the burden is on you to prove that your book can sell.
+Again, the burden is on you to prove that your book has the potential to sell.